Ircam-WAM/MICA-project/pages/People.md

 <img src="../images/clement.canonne.gif" width="320" style="float:left" hspace="10">
 ####Clément Canonne
 is the PI of the project.
-He is a musicologists and he is awsome.
+He is a musicologist and he is awsome.
 <br>
 [webpage](http://apm.ircam.fr/membre/CC/)